Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Simulations

-\emph{Simulations.} We simulate a binary black hole (BBH) coalescence with component masses $38\,M_\odot$ and $33\,M_\odot$ using the \textsc{IMRPhenomD} waveform model~\cite{Husa:2015iqa, Khan:2015jqa}.
-The source is placed at redshift $z=2$, where the BBH merger rates are expected to peak~\cite{Belczynski:2016ieo, Oguri:2018muv}.
-This setup yields a network signal-to-noise ratio (SNR) of 81, equally distributed across three detectors.
+We simulate a binary black hole coalescence (BBH) with component masses $38\,M_\odot$ and $33\,M_\odot$ using the \textsc{IMRPhenomD} waveform model~\cite{Husa:2015iqa, Khan:2015jqa}.
+The source is placed at redshift of $\approx2$, near where the BBH merger rate is expected to peak~\cite{Belczynski:2016ieo, Oguri:2018muv}, making it a typical GW source.
+This setup yields a network signal-to-noise ratio (SNR) of 83 in \ETT~which is equally\footnote{The null stream is proportional to sum of antenna pattern functions whereas the SNR is proportional to the quadratic sum.
+Therefore, the individual detectors can have similar SNRs even though the sum of the signals in three detectors is zero.} distributed across ${\rm ET}_1$, ${\rm ET}_2$, ${\rm ET}_3$.
 Ref.~\cite{Branchesi:2023mws} estimates that $\mathcal{O}(10^4)$ such high-SNR events will be observed annually.
+The \ETT~is located at Virgo site with an arm length of 10 km.
 Gaussian noise is generated for all detectors using the ET-D sensitivity curve~\cite{Hild:2010id}.
 We analyze 4 s of data around the merger, with a lower frequency cut-off of 20 Hz and a sampling rate of 2048 Hz, employing standard signal parameter priors~\cite{Ashton:2018jfp, Romero-Shaw:2020owr}.

-A blip glitch is simulated using \texttt{gengli}~\cite{Lopez:2022lkd, Lopez:2022dho, Lopez:gengli_url}, which is subsequently introduced into ${\rm ET}_1$.
-The glitch is scaled such that it has an SNR of $47$, matching that of the GW signal in the affected detector.
+A blip glitch simulated using \texttt{gengli}~\cite{Lopez:2022lkd, Lopez:2022dho, Lopez:gengli_url} is then introduced into ${\rm ET}_1$.
+The glitch is scaled such that it has an SNR of $\sim 47$ which is similar to the SNR of the GW signal in ${\rm ET}_1$.

-We generate 11 instances of data where the blip glitch overlaps with the GW signal.
-Across all instances, the signal morphology, glitch morphology, and noise realizations remain identical.
-The only varying quantity is the time interval $\Delta t$ between the merger time of the signal and the onset of the glitch.
-Specifically, $\Delta t$ is set to $\{0, \pm5, \pm10, \pm20, \pm40, \pm100\}$ ms.
+We generate 9 instances of data where the blip glitch overlaps with the GW signal.
+This consists of instance where the glitch onset conincides with the merger time of the signal as well as away from it.
+Across all instances, the signal and glitch morphologies, and noise realizations remain identical.
+The only varying quantity is the time separation $\Delta t$ between the merger time of the signal and the onset of the glitch.

-We then perform glitch reconstruction with and without using the null stream.
-For the latter case, we solely rely on ${\rm ET}_1$ data and do simultaneous modeling of signal and glitch.
-A representative glitch template is built using the median posterior samples of the glitch model parameters for both cases.
-This template is then subtracted from the ${\rm ET}_1$ data.
-Finally, we perform parameter estimation using the cleaned ${\rm ET}_1$ data combined with the unaltered data from ${\rm ET}_2$ and ${\rm ET}_3$ to measure GW signal parameters using \texttt{Bilby}~\cite{Ashton:2018jfp, Romero-Shaw:2020owr}.\\
+We then perform glitch reconstruction using the null stream of \ETT.~A representative glitch template is built using the median posterior samples of the glitch model parameters.~This template is then subtracted from the ${\rm ET}_1$ data.
+Next, we perform parameter estimation using the cleaned ${\rm ET}_1$ data combined with the unaltered data from ${\rm ET}_2$ and ${\rm ET}_3$ to measure the GW signal parameters using \texttt{Bilby}~\cite{Ashton:2018jfp, Romero-Shaw:2020owr}.\\